coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 4. Iterating the ArrayList using Iterator
 5. Iterating the ArrayList using Lambda Expressions

+The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/iterating-the-arraylist-in-java).

 If you know any other way to iterate through ArrayList, please write it down in the comment section below.